 Renovations to Jake Nevin Field House began in the winter of 2012 and included a new hardwood floor with primary volleyball lines, a new sound system and two new scoreboards.
 Renovations also included six new baskets for recreational use.

-The 10-lane pool measures 25 meters by 25 yards with depths ranging from 4 to 13 feet.
+Located on the bottom floor of Nevin adjacent to the Pavilion, the 10-lane pool measures 25 meters by 25 yards with depths ranging from 4 to 13 feet.
 The pool also includes two 1-meter diving boards and two 3-meter diving platforms.

 The Villanova Tennis Complex is home to the men's and women's tennis programs, the Tennis Complex has eight USTA regulation tennis courts.
 The courts were resurfaced in 2011.
 It is located on West Campus.